sharumpe/dynamic-vagrant/README.md

 ]
 ```

-You may notice there are no longer constants for the box names; this is a trade-off,
+### Profile declaration

-but probably worth it because JSON is much simpler format and makes for a more
+The profiles are defined in `vm_profiles.rb`.
+This keeps `Vagrantfile` pretty
-succint definition document.
+much change-free, and makes for very flexible configurations.

 ## Anything else?